Blog

 Expanding interest, growing audiences

 But who exactly are brands reaching across all these screens?
 Gone are the days of assuming a monolithic, stereotypical college sports fanbase.
-In 2024, the NCAA women’s tournament continued shattering records, beating even 2023’s unprecedented viewership.
+In 2025, the NCAA women’s tournament continued making records,.

 Teaming up for purposeful advertising